 US health insurance doesn't work here.
 Aruba hospitals require upfront payment from foreign visitors.
+This is the top reason visitors search for aruba health insurance for visitors before they fly.

 Water sports are everywhere.
 Jet skiing, parasailing, snorkeling, ATV tours, and kitesurfing are popular and can lead to injuries.